 Foliage – evergreen

 How to grow Dracaena marginata ‘bicolor’

-In a pot, your Dracaena marginata bicolor simply requires:
+In a pot or container, your Dracaena marginata bicolor simply requires:

 - a pot at least 10 inches across (25 cm)